(Note: Click any photo to see a larger version)

 10.)
 Rear panel of the Everex TC2502, notice there are 4 usb ports, a parallel printer port, a network port, ps/2 ports for keyboard (and) mouse (a number of systems don't have ps/2 ports anymore), and the 3-stack audio ports (line-in, speaker -out, microphone).

 12.)
 Another shot of the business side of the Everex PC.
-Notice the "non-supported" but installed (Agere Pinball 56PAV2) PCI modem card that is included.19.)
-The "Exalt" Network connection manager in action.
-The gOS appears to have a well thought-out selection of shortcuts to many useful online services.
+Notice the "non-supported" but installed (Agere Pinball 56PAV2) PCI modem card that is included.

 Note: This PC doesn't appear to have any 3d video capabilities but 2d applications work well anyway.